Generalized Dirichlet-process-means for $f$-separable distortion measures: Experiments

 \subsection{UCI experiment}

 We conducted experiments with benchmark datasets in UCI Machine Learning Repository\footnote{https://archive.ics.uci.edu/ml/datasets.html} to investigate the influence of the objective function generalized by the monotonically increasing function $f$.
 We focused on the power mean \eqref{eq:f_pow} and the log-sum-exp function \eqref{eq:f_exp}.
+It is difficult to fairly compare DP-means with the other clustering methods introduced in Section \ref{sec:intro} that can estimate the number of clusters because the calculation time of $\bm{O}(n^2)$ is necessary or many parameters are required, and the preconditions of the algorithms are different.
+Also, as discussed in Section \ref{sec:comp2}, the clustering time of the generalized DP-means depends on the estimated number of clusters, which changes against $\beta$ for a fixed $\lambda$.
+Thus, we focused on the clustering performance of the generalized DP-means other than the computational time.

+In Section \ref{sec:outlier}, we discussed that outliers satisfying \eqref{eq:no_outlier} and depending on $\lambda$ can influence the performance of DP-means.
+In the experiments below, we assume that real datasets contain such outliers implicitly.
+In other words, the improvement of the performance of the generalized DP-means for $\beta<1$ reflects the fact that datasets contain such outliers deteriorating the original DP-means.